-The Ultimate Spa Guide to Miami
+The Ultimate Miami Spa Guide: 15 Luxurious Places to Treat Yourself

 Spend five minutes on the golden shores of Miami and you’ll see why this sun-and-sand capital so famously brings the heat.
 Gorgeous people are all around—frolicking in the surf, sipping rosé by the pool, and sidling up to the bar at a swanky beachfront lounge.
 But after a few days joining them on the indulgent, party-centric scene, chances are you’ll be in need of a relaxing respite.
 Thankfully, this appearance-minded metropolis is filled with luxury day spas, many of which call the city’s top hotels home.

 Whether you need a Swedish massage to shake off last night’s party, or want to tone, trim, and define your beach bod with a sculpting wrap, Miami’s premier spas have a treatment for every wellness-seeker.
-Many options extend beyond simply promoting relaxation or giving your skin a seriously beautiful boost, offering functional medicine consultations and New Age, mind-body therapies that will keep you looking fit and fabulous long after you leave the Magic City.
+Many options extend beyond simply promoting relaxation or giving your skin a seriously beautiful boost, offering functional medicine consultations and mind-body therapies that will keep you looking fit and fabulous long after you leave the Magic City.

-Here, we break down 15 of the city’s best spas, whether you’re looking for a quick refresh or a full-day of detoxing, relaxing, and beautifying.
+Here, we break down 15 of the city’s best spas, from spots ideal for a quick refresh to places you’d want to spend a full-day detoxing, relaxing, and beautifying.
 Consider this permission to indulge.

 Tierra Santa Healing House